artifacia/image-inpainting/README.md

 # Image Inpainting using Context Encoders

 In this project, I have trained a Deep Convolutional Network to generate missing portions of an input image.
-The method used is is inspired by [Context Encoders: Feature Learning by Inpainting](https://arxiv.org/abs/1604.07379).
+The method used is inspired by [Context Encoders: Feature Learning by Inpainting](https://arxiv.org/abs/1604.07379).
 A potential application of this project is the digital restoration of damaged images.

 ### Prerequisites